Dehousing

+Context

-The paper was delivered during a debate within the British government about the most effective use of the nation's resources in waging war on Germany: whether the Royal Air Force (RAF) should be reduced to allow more resources to go to the British Army and Royal Navy, or the strategic bombing option should be followed and expanded.
-The paper argued that from the analysis of the reaction of the British population to the Blitz, the demolition of people's houses was the most effective way to affect their morale, even more than killing relatives.
-The known limits of the RAF in locating targets in Germany and in providing the planned resources to be available to the RAF made destroying about 30% of the housing stock of Germany's 58 largest towns the most effective use of the aircraft of RAF Bomber Command by breaking the Germans' spirit.
+The dehousing paper was delivered during a debate within the British government about the most effective use of the nation's resources in waging war on Germany: whether the Royal Air Force (RAF) should be reduced to allow more resources to go to the British Army and Royal Navy, or the strategic bombing option should be followed and expanded.
+The paper argued that from the analysis of the reaction of the British population to the Blitz, the demolition of people's houses was the most effective way to affect their morale, even more than the killing of relatives.
+The known limits of the RAF in locating targets in Germany and in providing the planned resources to be available to the RAF made destroying about 30% of the housing stock of Germany's 58 largest cities the most effective use of the aircraft of RAF Bomber Command by breaking the Germans' spirit.
 After a heated debate by the government's military and scientific advisers, the Cabinet chose the strategic bombing campaign over all other options.

 Production and contents of dehousing paper

-The dehousing paper came while Bomber Command was in an enforced period of much reduced bombing.
+The dehousing paper came while Bomber Command was in an enforced period of much reduced bombing since the winter of 1941/1942.
 The Butt Report had shown that bombing results were poor, and with the attrition rate it had been suffering in operations, the effort that had been expended gave a poor return.
 Since November 1941, the RAF had been husbanding its resources and awaiting the introduction of large numbers of four-engined heavy bombers and the GEE radio-navigational device into frontline service.
 The bombing policy had already moved away from attempts at precision bombing.

 The paper was produced by Cherwell by using an analysis of recent raids on British cities that were being undertaken.
 The information was given by the researchers in response to questions posed by Cherwell.